 Launched in 2002 as a boating shoe by Colorado-based businessmen Lyndon “Duke” Hanson, Scott Seamans and George Boedecker Jr, the popularity of Crocs quickly extended beyond the water.
 Prized for their squishy, lightweight feel and wearability, they became a practical favourite of chefs, healthcare workers, gardeners and kids the world over.
 By 2006, Crocs, Inc. was afloat on the NASDAQ stock market as well as the high seas.
 The shoemaker raised $208 million in its initial public offering, making history as the largest US footwear IPO at the time.

 It wasn’t all plain sailing, however.
 While I won’t be so bold as to presume that my decision to ditch my purple pair towards the end of the 2000s influenced global trends, Crocs did indeed enter a rough patch.
-“Crocs had a massive drop in sales from around 2010, when they also had the questionable honour of being named among Time magazine’s 50 Worst Inventions,” says trend researcher Louise Loecke.
+“Crocs had a massive drop in sales from around 2010, when they also had the questionable honour of being named among Time magazine’s 50 Worst Inventions,” says Louise Loecke, senior trend strategist at Kjaer Global Ltd.

 In 2014, the company announced plans to close 100 stores and axe 200 jobs, which some commentators put down to the paradox of its USP.
 As Guardian journalist Morwenna Ferrier speculated back then, “one pair will apparently ‘last you for life’, which means no one’s buying them any more”.
 The fact that they weren’t yet ugly-cool, just ugly, probably didn’t help either.